Renault 4 E-Tech: History

 In 2021, the Renault 4ever was announced as one of several new EVs Renault would introduce by 2025.
 "4Ever" is the name of the EV project that resulted in the 4Ever Trophy prototype concept car first shown at the Paris Motor Show in October 2022.
 The 4 E-Tech is a compact crossover cousin of the forthcoming all-electric Renault 5 E-Tech.
 Both the 4 E-Tech and 5 E-Tech are based on the same AmpR Small platform; because the AmpR Small platform shares half of its components with the existing CMF-B platform, production costs are expected to be two-thirds of the current B-segment EV offered by Renault, the Zoe.
 The 4 E-Tech is expected to sell at a premium compared to the 5 E-Tech; the relationship between the 5 E-Tech and the 4 E-Tech is expected to be analogous to the relationship between the CMF-B based Clio and Captur.

 A commercial panel van variant is also planned which share the front end and front compartment of the 4 E-Tech with an enlarged cargo area, similar to the relationship between the R4 Fourgonnette and the original Renault 4.

 The 4 E-Tech is built alongside the 5 E-Tech at Renault ElectriCity, a planned union of three existing Renault factories in northern France, Douai, Maubeuge, and Ruitz; ElectriCity is scheduled to produce 400,000 EVs per year by 2025.
 Both the SUV and van variant of the 4 E-Tech are planned to be assembled at Maubeuge, while 5 E-Tech is assembled at Douai; because the AmpR Small cousin Nissan Micra EV also planned to be assembled at Douai, production of the 4 E-Tech SUV was shifted to Maubeuge.
 In addition, Renault plans to build a new battery factory in Douai as a joint venture with Envision AESC.

+Standard equipment on the electric Renault 4 includes a digital instrument cluster, the OpenR Link infotainment system, required driver-assistance systems, rear parking sensors with a reversing camera, keyless entry and start, and a wireless smartphone charger.